 Earlier this year I spent a wonderful weekend in Mallorca, an island that I love.
-My visit this time may have only been brief but it was a real treat staying at what I now consider to be the best spa hotel in Mallorca, Hotel BonSol.
+My visit this time may have only been brief but it was a real treat staying at what I now consider to be the best spa hotel in Mallorca, if not the whole of Spain, Hotel BonSol.

 A gem of a hotel in a sleepy village near Palma

 Exuding history and charm the Hotel BonSol, as I soon discovered, is a unique gem tucked away amongst the pines on the hillside of the village of Illetas, just west of Palma.
 On arrival the owners’ Martin and Lorraine invited us for a welcome drink.
 I wasn’t here long before I noticed what a wonderful rapport they have with all their guests.